Reference

 You can provide a label to the

-thanks to the FormControlLabel
+Checkbox thanks to the FormControlLabel component.Size

 Use the

-prop or customize the font size of the svg icons to change the size of the checkboxes.Color
+size prop or customize the font size of the svg icons to change the size of the checkboxes.Color

 Icon